camgenomicmedicine/GMO7-Jupyter/index.md

 ### Support or Contact

 If you are having problems the make sure you contact the module leaders.
-You should also attend the weekly tutorials on Zoom at 11:30 every Friday in term time.
-Please use the link on the VLE tutorial forum to join the online tutorials.
+You should also attend the weekly tutorials offered to you during term time.
+Please use the link on the VLE tutorial page to join the online tutorials or attend a timetabled session.

 -------------------------